 According to the Danish Twin Study, only about 10% of the length of an average person’s life is dictated by our genes.
 The other 90% is determined by our lifestyle.
 So, in theory, if we can come up with the optimal formula for a good lifestyle, we can come up with the formula for longevity.

 Wisdom teeth often become a problem because there is not enough space for them to erupt normally.
 A space shortage will cause them to get trapped behind the existing teeth, becoming impacted.
 The majority of problems occur when a tooth is partially erupted, thereby increasing the risk of developing gum infection and

 The supposition that wireless communication devices such as cell phones could be carcinogenic has become a reality as a US government laboratory study has shown that radiation from cell phone use is linked to brain tumours.
-Scientific American reported that ‘the findings, which chronicle an unprecedented number of rodents subjected to a lifetime of electromagnetic radiation, present some of the strongest evidence to date that such exposure is associated with the formation of rare cancers in at least two cell types in the brains and hearts of rats.
+Scientific American reported that ‘the findings present some of the strongest evidence that such exposure is associated with the formation of rare cancers in at least two cell types in the brains and hearts of rats.

 Sinusitis is a confusing topic, not only for patients but for many health practitioners as well.
 The confusion arises because of the many facets of this condition, problems with establishing the cause, and similarities between the symptoms of infection and those of allergy.
 In many cases allergy and infection coexist, feeding on each other, so that the allergic reaction also provides a home for micro-organisms and any infection (and its treatment) can trigger an allergic reaction.

 We are plagued by the pollutants of our modern world, which threaten our health and well-being on a daily basis.
 Thankfully we can turn to ancient methods of detoxification to ensure some measure of protection over toxic invasion.